WBS-TW/KE201G/content/kursupplagg/gantt/gantt.md

 # Order that this section appears on the page.
 weight: 1

-title: Ganttschema med preliminära datum för varje kursmoment
+title: Ganttschema med datum för varje kursmoment

 design:
   columns: "1"